 All levels are welcome and encouraged.
 Intensity level is gentle, though some poses will provide a strong stretch, and your level of mental and physical relaxation will be significant.

 This class will slow down the more vigorous pace of a traditional vinyasa class.
 Suitable for all levels, we warm up the body to slowly increase flexibility and strength, transitioning from asana to asana with ease and grace.
-Pranayama (breathing exercises) and meditation round out the practice, with a restoratiave savasana at the end.
+Some restoratiave poses may be practiced as well.